What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 The particular, unpredictable, irreplaceable parts of being you.
 Self-expression, playfulness, humour, the strange creative impulses that don't optimise for anything.

-The things that matter to us.
+The things that truly matter.

 ❊ Part Five